wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 The following is the code snippet for the above mockup
 :::note
-We don't support downloading PDFs on web
+We don't support downloading PDFs on the web
 :::

 ```javascript